kimble4/CrossMgr/SprintTimer/helptxt/QuickStart.md

 Crucially, the RFID system is used to identify riders as they pass through one of the timing gates.
 Their details are then retrieved from a pre-prepared sign-on sheet, so that minimal work is needed to ensure that the recorded times are associated with the correct riders.
 Additionally, CrossMgrVideo can be triggered to record timestamped images of the riders, as a back-up means of identification.

-The [results table][Results] is generated automatically, and optionally uploaded to the web in real time.
+The [results table][Results] is generated automatically, and optionally uploaded to the Web in real time.

 ### Step 1: Creating a sign-on spreadsheet
 A sign-on sheet is required to identify riders using the RFID tag system.
-It is also a convenient way to manage extended rider data (Names, Teams, race classes, etc.), although the SprintTimer can function without it, using bib numbers alone.
+It is also a convenient way to manage extended rider data (names, teams, race classes, etc.), although the SprintTimer can function without it, using bib numbers alone.

 The sign-on sheet takes the form of a Microsoft Excel `.xlsx` file, in the same format used by CrossMgr (this allows you to use a single sign-on sheet for a mixture of CrossMgr and SprintTimer events).
 The format is documented in [DataMgmt][External Excel], but for basic operation all you will need are columns entitled `bib#`, `First Name`, `Last Name`, `Tag` and `EventCategory`